 For any unconnected subnets or networks, the FortiGate needs a route assigned to know how to get to them.
-Typically, these will be connected via the internal designated interface.
+Typically, you connect these via the internal designated interface.
 In this case, this is port3.
-Therefore, a route with a next-hop or gateway of the first IP address of the subnet to which port3 belongs is necessary.
+Therefore, a route with a next hop or gateway of the first IP address of the subnet to which port3 belongs is necessary.
 This can be a specific host route or summary route of some sort.

 See the following, where a summary route is configured for 10.0.0.0/16.
 If this route is not added, the FortiGate communicates with any unconnected routes through the default (0.0.0.0/0) route, which typically should be out the WAN interface (port2 in this example).
-Since all interfaces are being configured statically and no default route will be configured through DHCP, you must also add this default route.
-In FortiOS, if no destination is set, the default route of 0.0.0.0/0 is assumed.
+Since all interfaces are being configured statically and you are not configuring a default route through DHCP, you must also add this default route.
+If you do not set a destination, FortiOS assumes the default route of 0.0.0.0/0.
 Therefore, the 2 configuration is the default route.